Only £109 with results in 3-4 weeks

 Coeliac disease is what’s known as a genetic autoimmune disorder caused by an intolerance to gluten.
 Left untreated, it can lead to serious complications, which could negatively impact on your quality of life.
 Symptoms include: stomach pain, bloating and flatulence (passing wind), diarrhoea, indigestion, constipation.
 Coeliac disease can also cause more general symptoms such as fatigue, weight loss, an itchy rash and difficulties with getting pregnant.

 Click here to read more about coeliac disease symptoms.

 If you think that you may have the condition, it could be well worth your while doing Genetic Testing for Coeliac Disease to see whether or not you carry the genes related to the disease.
-By doing so, you will essentially be able to rule out having coeliac disease with 99% accuracy.
+By doing so, you will essentially be able to rule out having coeliac disease with more than 99% accuracy.

 Advantages of Genetic Testing for Coeliac Disease

 If you suspect that the symptoms you are experiencing may suggest coeliac disease, you have probably given some thought to your next move, in terms of diagnosis and screening.
-Genetic Testing for Coeliac Disease is an option that carries a number of advantages.
+Genetic Testing for Coeliac Disease is a screening option that carries a number of advantages.

 - Many people who are concerned that they may be coeliac opt to follow a gluten-free diet in an effort to manage their symptoms.
 However, if the DNA test rules out coeliac disease, you can reintroduce gluten into your diet.

 - It’s important to be aware of the fact that having a close relative who is coeliac means that you face a raised risk of also developing the disease, as it is known that it can be inherited.

 - Only by undergoing Genetic Testing for Coeliac Disease will you be able to establish if you carry the genes associated with coeliac disease.